The-SamminAter/UTM/README.md

 4. Open `UTM.xcodeproj` and select your signing certificate
 5. Build and deploy from Xcode

-### Running on iOS 13.3.1+
+### Running on iOS 13.3.1

-Since iOS 13.3.1, it [appears Apple has stopped allowing free developer profiles to sign dylibs][2].
-As a workaround, you can either spend $99/year on an Apple developer program or < $10/year on some third party iOS signing certificate (you can search for it online, do not ask for help with this).
+In iOS 13.3.1, a bug is present which [doesn't let free developer profiles sign dylibs][2].
+This issue has been fixed in iOS 13.4, which you can upgrade to by either enrolling in [Apple's Beta software program][5] or [installing an iOS Beta profile][6].
+Alternatively, if you don't want to upgrade to iOS 13.4, you can either spend $99/year on an Apple developer program or < $10/year on some third party iOS signing certificate (you can search for it online, do not ask for help with this).

 ## Signing Release